jmpsec/osctrl-docs/content/components/nginx/_index.md

 ---

 The nginx component performs the task of TLS termination for the **osctrl** services.
-If your network has many nodes enrolled in **osctrl**, most likely your TLS service ([osctrl-tls](https://www.osctrl.net/components/osctrl-tls/)) will receive a large number of requests per second, and on top of TLS termination, this component also can act as load balancer.
+If your network has many nodes enrolled in **osctrl**, most likely your TLS service ([osctrl-tls](/components/osctrl-tls/)) will receive a large number of requests per second, and on top of TLS termination, this component can then also act as load balancer.